 Not exactly.
 Dietary fats don’t seem to stimulate nor inhibit mTOR.

-However, the resulting ketones produced when eating a low-carb high-fat diet, do stimulate it.
+However, the resulting ketones produced when eating a low-carb high-fat diet, do stimulate mTOR.
 Big time.

-In fact, studies show to exogenous ketones stimulate mTOR with significant results.
-When exogenous ketones are taken after exercise, mTOR activation can be doubled (in lab studies).
-This can lead to muscle growth and good recovery (3).
+In fact, studies show exogenous ketones stimulate mTOR with significant results.
+When exogenous ketones are taken after exercise, mTOR activation can double (in lab studies), which leads to muscle growth and good recovery (3).